 - Feeling as though they have lost all control of their body and emotions.

 Panic attacks are serious, however, an individual panic attack will not kill you despite feeling it will do so.

 How To Subdue A Panic Episode In 9 Steps

-The following may be performed sitting down, standing up, or lying down.
+The following deep breathing exercises may be performed sitting down, standing up, or lying down.
 You can do this whilst on a crowded commute into work, when you’re in bed, during a stressful work meeting, or basically in any situation where it is safe to switch your attention to yourself for a few minutes.

 To feel less panicky, do the following:

 - With your nose, take a slow and deep breath.

 - Then exhale with your mouth.
 It make take a few rounds of breathing to slow your inhale and exhale cycle – this is totally normal.

 - If it is safe to do so, close your eyes with the next inhale.

 - Repeat this 5 times (keep your eyes closed for the duration of this exercise – if appropriate).